 Mrs. Hosselkus was an undergraduate student at Davis in the 1920s.
 She graduated in 1925 with a major in animal husbandry and was active on the livestock judging team.
 After graduation, she was employed in the Animal Husbandry Department until her marriage to William R. Hosselkus.
 She died in 1972.
 Mr. Hosselkus established this scholarship in her memory in 1987.

 Elmer H. Hughes

 Professor Hughes was a faculty member and former Chairman of the UC Davis Department of Animal Husbandry.
-His colleagues, friends and students contributed to establish this endowment in his memory in 1952.
+His colleagues, friends, and students contributed to establishing this endowment in his memory in 1952.
 It is restricted to entering freshmen who are studying animal science.

 Robert & Louise Jameson

 Mr. and Mrs. Jameson established this award in 1979.
 They are no longer living, but the endowment fund in their names will continue their desire to recognize and assist students in meeting the costs of higher education.
 It is restricted to students in the College of Agricultural & Environmental Sciences with a preference for students who are graduates of Amador High School in Sutter Creek.